"Green" Fiction for Adults

 Game warden Joe Pickett is "tree-deep" in this widely acclaimed mystery.
 Pickett tries to find out who murdered an environmentalist and his wife, and finds himself fighting greedy millionaire ranchers.

-Although a family story about 19th Century New Mexico ranchers, it is also a record of environmental conflict between ranchers and farmers and how each group wanted to use the land.
+Although a family story about 19th Century New Mexico ranchers, this novel is also a record of environmental conflict between ranchers and farmers and how each group wanted to use the land.

 Hiassen displays his love of the Everglades in this satirical novel about Chaz Perrone, an unethical marine biologist who is more concerned for his own well being than he is for the environment.